Airport Express (MTR): Fare structure

-Fares on the Airport Express are substantially higher than main line fares; a separate fare system is used for this line.
-Single trip or same-day return trips between the Hong Kong, Kowloon and Tsing Yi stations to Airport station cost HK$115, HK$105 and HK$70 respectively.
-Return tickets within 30 days cost HK$205, HK$185, and HK$120 respectively.
+Fares on the Airport Express are substantially higher than main line fares since it is not an commuting line, its main purpose is to quickly transport passengers to and from the airport; thus a separate fare system is used for this line.
+A single trip by a single journey ticket between Hong Kong, Kowloon and Tsing Yi stations to Airport station cost HK$130, HK$115 and HK$80 respectively, while using an Octopus Card costs HK$120, HK$105 and HK$73 respectively.
+Return tickets within 30 days cost HK$215, HK$195, and HK$130 respectively.
 Tickets are available at all MTR stations and the MTR online booking service.
-Although no entry gates are provided at Airport station, passengers must still buy tickets from the ticket machines located in the Arrivals Hall, on platform 1 of the airport before boarding the train or at destination platforms.
+Although there are no fare gates at Airport Station, passengers must still buy tickets from the ticket machines located in the Arrivals Hall, on platform 1 of the airport before boarding the train or at destination platforms (as they will not be able to exit from their destination platform otherwise).

 Various discounts and rewards programmes are available, such as Group Ticket Discount, free taxi connections, Rewarding programme, Asia Miles programme, etc. Passengers may also buy discounted tickets from local travel agents.
 Discounts are available for groups of two to four people.
 Hong Kong residents can also obtain discount coupons, such as those sent from credit card companies.
 Discounted fares are available to airport staff to encourage commuting on the Airport Express.